How to Make Your Next Family Camping Trip Easy and Enjoyable

 Bring Things for Play: Depending on your kids’ ages, make sure to bring some things that can enhance the trip and help them explore nature.

-Ditch the Schedule, keep a Routine: Keep in mind that it will be hard to keep on the same schedule that you have at home, but it is a good idea to keep some of your routines in mind.
-If your baby normally naps from 1-3 pm, you may want to make sure you are on a hike at that time of day so they can snooze in the hiking pack.
+Ditch the Schedule.
+Keep a Routine: Keep in mind that it will be hard to keep on the same schedule that you have at home, but it is a good idea to keep some of your routines in mind.
+If your baby normally naps from 1 to 3 pm, you may want to make sure you are on a hike at that time of day so they can snooze in the hiking pack.
 Tent naps can be difficult and frustrating if it is hot and light, so planning for a nap on the move might make everyone happier.
 If you don’t think your baby will sleep in the pack, but you know they will sleep in the car, you may want to take an afternoon drive to get them a nap.
-For bedtime – if you normally read three books and sing two songs before bottle and bed, do the same thing at camp.
+For bedtime–if you normally read three books and sing two songs before bottle and bed, do the same thing at camp.
 You can make it extra fun by reading books or singing songs about camping!

 Keep Cooking Simple and Flexible: Prep as much as you can ahead of time, keep meals simple, pack some extra non-perishable items that you can eat in a pinch.
-Meal ideas and tips coming soon!
+Check out some of our favorite meals and tips here.

 Be Flexible and Keep Expectations Low: Don’t go in expecting to sleep like you do at home or stay on your exact schedule.
 If you start out knowing that you probably won’t get the best sleep of your life, everyone will be dirty and everything certainly won’t go as planned, you will be more able to enjoy the experience and embrace the adventure and be flexible.